jechenique/team-query/examples/blog/README.md

    # Install required dependencies
    npm install pg

-   # If you need additional dependencies for logging and monitoring
-   npm install winston @opentelemetry/api @opentelemetry/sdk-node @opentelemetry/exporter-trace-otlp-http
    ```

    > **Note:** These examples require Node.js version 14 or higher.
 You can check your Node.js version with `node --version`.